operand/agency/CONTRIBUTING.md

 approved.

-For significant library changes (not bug fixes or small improvements) please discuss it with the maintainers in order to ensure alignment on design and implementation.
+For significant library changes (not bug fixes or small improvements) please discuss it first in order to ensure alignment on design and implementation.

 Informal guidelines for core contributions:

 * If you're adding functionality you should probably add new tests for it.
 * Documentation should be updated or added as needed.

-### Maintaining Documentation

-Documentation is hosted at https://createwith.agency.
-The source for the help site is maintained in the [`site/`](./site/) directory.
-Please see that directory for information on editing documentation.